Unboxed-Software/solana-course/content/solana-nft.md

 # Demo

-Let’s practice this together by creating a Candy Machine and minting our collection using the Candy Machine UI.
+Let’s put all of this into practice by creating a Candy Machine and minting our collection using the Candy Machine UI.

 ### 1. Download the starter code